 Update

-Please include outcome of actions ta iken and any new, relevant information from the client, or other
+ken and any new, relevant information from the client, or other

 professionals, about this particular s afeguarding issue.
 Has risk decreased?
 Further actions

 necessary?

-Details of Manager or Senior staff member made aware of update:
+Details of Manager or Senior staff

-member made aware or apaate.
+member made aware of update:

 Date:

-Appendix C: Useful Telephone Numbers
+Dutc.

-•
+opendix C: Useful Telephone Nun